diogolhc/feup-l.eic-comp-jmm-compiler/README.md

 The second performs constant folding in `not` operations and`binary` operations, including short-cut evaluation of the `&&` operation.
 The third checks if `if` and `while` conditions are immediate values and if so eliminates the code accordingly.
-Note that in the case of `<` condition, if its the operands are the same id, the condition evaluates to false, and dead code can be eliminated.
+Note that in the case of `<` condition, if its operands are the same id, the condition evaluates to false, and dead code can be eliminated.

 Also additional care is taken in order to detect the value of while loop conditions at the start of execution,